vchkhr/macos-icons-updater/README.md

 Rename icons as programs named in the Dock.\
 Do not remove `.icns` extension.\
 Do not keep other files in this folder.\
-For example, you have created folder `icons` in the `Downloads`.
-It will have structure like this:
+For example, you have created the folder `icons` in the `Downloads`.
+It will have a structure like this:
 ```
 Firefox.icns
 GitHub Desktop.icns